MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 ## About Dotfuscator CE

-Your copy of Microsoft Visual Studio 2017 includes a copy of **_PreEmptive Protection - Dotfuscator_ Community Edition**, also known as Dotfuscator CE, free for personal use.
+Your copy of Microsoft Visual Studio 2019 includes a copy of ***PreEmptive Protection - Dotfuscator* Community Edition**, also known as Dotfuscator CE, free for personal use.
-For instructions on how to install the version of Dotfuscator CE included with Visual Studio 2017, see the [Installation page][install].
+For instructions on how to install the version of Dotfuscator CE included with Visual Studio 2019, see the [Installation page][install].

 Dotfuscator CE offers a range of [software protection and hardening][software-protection] services for developers, architects, and testers.
 Examples of [.NET Obfuscation][obfuscation] and other [Application Protection][app-protection] features included in Dotfuscator CE are: